Midwest Student Exchange Program

-The Midwest Student Exchange Program (MWSE) is a partial tuition discount program designed to improve access for non-resident students to attend the University of Kansas.
-Students who have been selected to receive the MWSE discount will be charged 150% of resident tuition rates.
+The Midwest Student Exchange Program is a partial tuition discount program designed to improve access for non-resident undergraduate students to attend the University of Kansas.
+Students who have been selected to receive the Midwest Student Exchange discount will be charged 150% of resident tuition rates.

-- Only prospective freshman students from the states of Indiana, Illinois, Nebraska, North Dakota, Missouri, Michigan, Minnesota or Wisconsin can receive the MWSE.
-Beginning with the 2018-2019 academic year, prospective undergraduate students from Ohio will eligible for consideration.
+- Only prospective transfer students from the states of Indiana, Nebraska, North Dakota, Missouri, Minnesota, Ohio or Wisconsin can be considered.

-Any student assessed non-resident tuition who had been approved for MWSE whose tuition status changes to resident because of a residency classification change, fee privileges or special rates will no longer be eligible for the MWSE.
+Any student assessed non-resident tuition who had been approved for Midwest Student Exchange whose tuition status changes to resident because of a residency classification change, fee privileges or special rates will no longer be eligible for the Midwest Student Exchange.
 Financial Aid & Scholarships will monitor scholarship recipients on a regular basis and if the student is paying resident tuition rates the scholarship will be revoked effective for the next semester.

 1502 Iowa Street